*This course is now full with a waitlist in place. If you would like to sign up for a 2026 date, please visit Holly’s faculty page for more options.

 - Adapt the environment and/or handling interventions to reduce stress cues during motor interventions.

-- Choose appropriate positioning or environmental adaptations to facilitate improved participation with daily tasks.
+- Choose appropriate positioning or environmental adaptations to facilitate improved participation with feeding, diapering, and/or movement to support play development.

 AUDIENCE: